-A. Yes, Design Guidelines are in place to provide a framework that lot owners and their design team may use to create dwellings that further the goals and aesthetics of the project.
-Lot owners will be encouraged to emulate the example home to be built on property, which is designed to be a “Net Zero” energy / water - efficient dwelling built “above code.”
-It will utilize the latest in green building materials and sustainable technology throughout, promoting healthy and natural indoor environments as much as possible.
+Yes, Design Guidelines are in place to provide a framework that lot owners and their design team may use to create dwellings that reflect the goals and aesthetics of the project.
+Lot owners may use sustainable technology to promote healthy and natural indoor environments.

 Q. I have no experience building this type of home – who can help me?

 Q. What about CC&Rs, Design Guidelines and an HOA?

-A: Yes, protective “Covenants, Conditions and Restrictions” as well as Design Guidelines are in place at Kuwili Lani to protect a homeowner’s investment and to ensure that certain standards are met to maintain aesthetics and the overall vision of this sustainable community.
-Homeowners will be assisted in interpreting these Design Guidelines in order to create a sustainable residence that abides by these standards.
+A: Yes, protective “Covenants, Conditions and Restrictions” as well as Design Guidelines are in place at Kuwili Lani to protect a homeowner’s investment and to ensure certain standards are met to maintain aesthetics and the overall vision of this sustainable community.
 There is also a Homeowners’ Association or HOA to oversee house rules and other ongoing design and operational aspects of the community.

 Q. What are the advantages and benefits of living in Kuwili Lani?

-A: First and foremost is the amazing location, offering a changing kaleidoscope of beautiful vistas of ocean, pastures and sky on a gently sloping hillside bordered by farms on two sides and conservation land / waterfall on the other.
-These attributes, in addition to the cool elevation and climate, allow for invigorating, comfortable country living.
-Secondly, this is a community based on living a sustainable, healthy lifestyle with a respect for the land and betterment of the environment.
-Finally, residing at Kuwili Lani allows for “aging in place” and passing on an ethic of wise use of resources / energy conservation and community to future generations.
+A: First and foremost is the location, offering a changing kaleidoscope of beautiful vistas of ocean, pastures and sky on a gently sloping hillside bordered by farms on two sides and conservation land / waterfall on the other.
+The cool elevation and climate allow for invigorating, comfortable country living.
+Secondly, this is a community based on living a sustainable, healthy lifestyle with a respect for the land and betterment of the environment and the residents living there.

 Q. Is living in a sustainable community for me?